 - Composite order combines elements of both Ionic and Corinthian orders.
 It is modified by superimposing ionic vaults, set on four sides diagonally, and decorated with acanthus leaves.

 Romans created a revolution in architectural design with the discovery of slow-drying concrete.
 Romans used a form of concrete opus caementicum, which was a thick mortar laid with bands of brick.
 It was a mixture of stones, aggregates, lime mortar, pozzolana, and water.

 Arches stand as a victory of achievements by the Romans in military campaigns to show power.
 Decorated with relief sculptures and inscriptions of significant events in military victories.
 The largest surviving example of the triumphal arch is the Arch of Constantine captures Constantine’s victory.

 The Romans were the first to build domes for interior spaces in the history of architecture.
 Domes generated well-defined and large interior spaces which were primarily seen in Temples, Basilicas, Public baths, and palaces.
 They replaced traditional post and lintel construction.

 Stone, Brick, and concrete were primarily used materials in Roman Architecture.

-- Stone – Colored marbles, travertine limestone are the main stones used for theatres and temples.
+- Stone – Colored marbles and travertine limestone are the main stones used for theatres and temples.
 Travertine limestone was used for the façade of the Colosseum.

-- Brick – Sun-dried mud bricks were replacing with fired clay bricks by Romans.
-The bricks were made in different sizes and shapes – square, rectangle, circle, triangle.
+- Brick – Sun-dried mud bricks were replaced with fired clay bricks by Romans.
+The bricks were made in different sizes and shapes – square, rectangle, circle, and triangle.
 They were not only used for walls, but also as facing for concrete.

 - Roofs – Truss roofs over 30m can be seen in the rectangular spaces of the monumental buildings of Rome.